Concerns About Seeing Wildlife

 Most of the time, wildlife try to stay away from people.
 But if they have young in a nest or den nearby, they may aggressively guard the area.
 Keep people and pets away from the nest or den site.

 As long as the animal isn’t causing any damage, just let it go about its business.
 However, if the animal shows obvious signs of being sick or injured (such as walking in circles, not being able to move, etc.) then you may need to get help.
 Don’t try to handle the animal yourself.
-Call your local animal control office or a wildlife rehabilitator.
+Contact your local animal control office or a wildlife rehabilitator.

 Click to expand.